Chukak/containers/docs/stack.md

 ```

 ## Get the first element
-To get the first element from the stack, use the `s_front` function, pass the pointer to the stack as the first argument.
+To get the first element of the stack, use the `s_front` function, pass the pointer to the stack as the first argument.
 Returns the pointer to the first element.
 ```c
 stack *s = s_create_stack();